awild82/editorial_pelican/README.rst

   pip install -r requirements.txt

-As the structure stands now, the plugins directory contains symlinks to the parent directory of the repo, assuming the :code:`pelican-plugins` repository was installed there.
+As the structure stands now, the plugins directory contains symlinks to the :code:`pelican-plugins` repository that was installed there as a submodule.
 If this is not the case, the symlinks should be amended, the plugins can be installed into the :code:`plugins` directory directly, or you can modify your :code:`pelicanconf.py`.

 Installing the template only
 ----------------------------